apache/mxnet/contrib/clojure-package/README.md

 about _Prepare Environment for GPU Installation_
 and _Install MXNet dependencies_

-The only difference is that for OSX you will need to install opencv2 to use the prebuilt jar `brew search opencv@2`
-`brew install opencv@2`

 ### Use Prebuilt Jars
 There are deployed jars on Clojars for each supported system